 They say kleptomaniacs are born that way – like being a redhead or freakishly tall.
 But I think that Kate just took a liking to stealing until she couldn’t help herself.
 She stole everything she could, whether she needed it or not.
-Clothing, jewelry, cheap costume jewelry not diamonds and gold.
-Money, shoes, food – you name it.
+Clothing, jewelry, cheap costume jewelry, inexpensive stuff really.
+Money, shoes, food – were irresistible.
 Nothing was safe from her.
 That is how she earned the name Klepto Kate!
-Well it was the name she gave herself anyway.

 Weekdays Kate was at her current job, working the till in a bakery.
 Kate ate pastries all day long and never paid for any.
 Often the money ended up in her pocket and not in the till.
 She knew it would only be a matter of time until they realized that she was eating and stealing their profits and get rid of her.
 She didn’t mind, she had her eye on an open position at the stationery store in town.
 She needed to stock up!

 It was her Saturday off work and Kate was wandering around Olde Street in a timeworn part of town near the docks.
 The shopfronts were unfamiliar and smelt musty.
 Kate was excited – no-one knew her in this part of the city, she could “shop” to her hearts content.
 A quaint shopfront caught her eye.
 The “Treasures and Trinkets” sign creaked and groaned in the salty breeze.
 Pushing the door, a bell tinkled way in the back.
 Kate looked around, taking advantage of the fact that she was all alone.
 Kate quickly pocketed a silver spoon and handmade wooden bowl.